All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take GLP-1 medication while breastfeeding?

-No. GLP-1 medications are not recommended during breastfeeding due to insufficient safety data.
+No. GLP-1 medications aren't recommended during breastfeeding due to insufficient safety data.
 Wait until you have completely weaned before starting treatment.
 Your can help plan the timeline.

 How soon after delivery can I start GLP-1?